 In its simplest expression, LR+ is equivalent to the probability that a person with the disease tested positive for the disease (true positive) divided by the probability that a person without the disease tested positive for the disease (false positive).
-LR- is equivalent to the probability that a person with the disease tested negative for the disease (false negative) divided by the probability that a person without the disease tested negative for the disease (true positive).
+LR- is equivalent to the probability that a person with the disease tested negative for the disease (false negative) divided by the probability that a person without the disease tested negative for the disease (true negative).

 LRs are commonly used in decision-making based on Bayes’ Theorem.
 Bayes’ Theorem is basically a mathematical recognition of context as an important factor in decision making.
 In other words no diagnostic test is perfect, and because every test will be wrong sometimes the likelihood that a test is right will depend heavily upon its context.
 This approach requires an estimate of the probability of a disease before any test is ordered (i.e. the ‘pre-test probability’).